What a Patterdale Terrier might look like!

 These two dogs, (above) are from super hi-caliber Patterdale Terrier stock in Oklahoma, USA.

-The show-dog crowd makes a real effort to keep quiet about just how much appearance varies in these dogs.
 They hate to let the public know the truth, as shown in this photo.

 It's presumptuous to say that a dog is or is-not a Patterdale Terrier based just on it's looks.